-Vincent plays in the trio the Ghost, the King and I, B trio plus! and the North Sea Big Band.
+Vincent plays in the Lex Jasper trio, the Ghost, the King and I and the North Sea Big Band.
 He also played with the Metropole Orchestra, the Jazz Orchestra of the Concertgebouw, the Auratones and Xynix Opera (Holland Opera).

 Vincent plays many concerts at home and abroad and, in addition to practically all European countries, he appeared several times in the USA, Japan, Singapore, Indonesia, Korea, Siberia and the Baltic States.